LogtalkDotOrg/logtalk-for-vscode/README.md

 ### Refactoring support

 Several refactoring operations are supported.
 Users should commit their work before using this feature and preview the changes (when available) before applying them (see also the `files.refactoring.autoSave` setting).
-After, the "Make - Reload" and "Make - Check" commands can be used to verify the changes before committing them (note that this command can be called automatically when saving files using the `logtalk.make.onSave` setting).
+After, the "Make - Reload" and "Make - Check" commands can be used to verify the changes before committing them.
 Due to VSCode limitations, refactoring operations that require user input cannot be previewed.
 But the files changed are opened in the editor and the user can verify the changes before saving them (using e.g. the "File: Compare Active File with Saved" command, which also allow selectively undoing refactoring changes).
 Note that most refactoring operations require the code to be loaded.

+When a refactoring results in changes to multiple files, use the "Save All" command to save all modified files so that a single "Make - Reload" command can be used to reload the modified code.
+Note that this command can be called automatically when saving files using the `logtalk.make.onSave` setting.

 #### Code extraction